 For prescreening recordings and final audition recordings, it is not necessary to have them made in a professional studio.
 The most important aspect is that the sound quality of your recording is excellent, so find a good microphone and play your recording for multiple people before you submit it.

-Early Decision Auditions are held on an ad-hoc basis during the month of November.
+Early Decision and QuestBridge auditions are held on an ad-hoc basis during the month of November.